bytewax/awesome-public-real-time-datasets/README.md

 ### Information
 - [PurpleAir Air Quality Data](https://community.purpleair.com/t/new-api-dashboard/3981) - Developer API for accessing purple air sensor data.
 - [NewsAPI](https://newsapi.org/docs/get-started) - NewsAPI tracks headlines in 7 categories across over 50 countries, and at over a hundred top publications and blogs, in near real time.
 Free developer version with 24 delays available.
+-  - [Twitter](https://developer.twitter.com/en/docs/tutorials/stream-tweets-in-real-time) - Twitter provides a streaming interface for research or enterprise.
+It is unknown what support will be post Twitter purchase in 2022.

 ### Sports
 - [Sports Livescores](https://www.thesportsdb.com/docs_pricing) - Developer API of TheSportsDB that gives you access to livescores